Former MAN SE execs near damages deal on bribe probe - source

-BERLIN German truck maker MAN SE (MANG.DE) is close to an agreement with former chief executive Hakan Samuelsson and other erstwhile managers on damage payments they will make related to a 2009 bribery probe, a person familiar with the matter said.
+BERLIN Aug 14 German truckmaker MAN SE is close to an agreement with former chief executive Hakan Samuelsson and other erstwhile managers on damage payments they will make related to a 2009 bribery probe, a person familiar with the matter said.

 Talks between MAN and Directors and Officers Liability Insurance (D&O), which will fund the payments, have also been proceeding well, the person said on Tuesday on condition he not be identified because the matter was confidential.